Last Updated on: September 20, 2023

 I know that I was privileged to be given a chance to take formal education and make my parents proud.
 Still, just months after graduation, I was already disillusioned.

-The feeling of “what should I do next?” was heartbreaking, and with it, my smile went away.
+The feeling of “what should I do next?” was heartbreaking, and with it, my smile faded.
 After a few more months, I was finally employed – just not where I thought I would be.

 That was when I finally realized the heartbreaking reality of adulthood and the responsibilities and expectations that come with it – along with that realization was my smile fading away.